Tony118g/captured/TESTING.md

 * iPad Pro

 ## Browser Compatibility
-The site was tested on different browsers and the appearance, functionality and, responsiveness were consistent throughout.
+The site was tested on different browsers and the appearance, functionality, and, responsiveness were consistent throughout.
 Please note that when viewing the site on Safari (and possibly other browsers and devices), the setting for "allow cross-website tracking" has to be turned off for the site to function correctly.
 This is a known issue and no action is needed for this version of the site as it is intended purely for educational purposes.
 More details on this can be found [here](#unresolved).

 The browsers that I tested the site on are:
 * Google Chrome